cd ../blog

 Cross-org knowledge search Evaluate data boundary implications carefully Data governance risk

-Web search Acceptable; document the accepted risk Known prompt injection and data leakage risk
+Web search Acceptable with documented risk acceptance Known prompt injection and data leakage risk

 EvaluateClaude Code Review for GitHub PRs has real security value if scoped correctly

 Automated AI-assisted code review on pull requests can surface security issues earlier in the development cycle.
 Evaluate this feature with your engineering and security teams.
-The key questions are: what data does it access, who controls the review prompts, and how do you prevent it from becoming a backdoor for sensitive code exposure.
+The key questions are what data it accesses, who controls the review prompts, and how you prevent it from becoming a backdoor for sensitive code exposure.

 Enable With MonitoringIf you enable Cowork or Claude Code agents, stand up OpenTelemetry collection first